 - All required transcripts (translated into English), test results, and other required documents must be on file in the Admissions Office four months prior to the opening date of the semester for which the student is applying. - 3.
-Applicants from foreign countries must have documented sufficient proficiency in speaking, reading and writing English to enable them to benefit from instruction at the college level.
+Applicants from foreign countries must have documented sufficient proficiency in speaking, reading and writing English to enable them to benefit from instruction at the college level; therefore a foreign student shall be eligible to enroll only in non-college-credit ABE and Vocational Preparatory/General Education Review, and GED Preparatory courses until this requirement is met.
 Such proficiency is to be established through the Test of English as a Foreign Language (TOEFL).
 (The required score on TOEFL for admittance to degree-credit programs at OWJC is 525.
 The test is administered periodically at authorized TOEFL testing centers in the U.S. and abroad.)
 Foreign students will be subject to the same entry-level test requirements for enrollment in degree-credit computation, communication and reading courses as are pertinent to U.S. resident students. - 4.
 Applicants from foreign countries must provide evidence of academic achievement equivalent to a U.S. high school education with a "C" average or better or shall have graduated in the upper one-third of their school class. - 5.
 Applicants from foreign countries must present documented evidence (certified through a U.S. Consulate) that they have the financial resources to defray all anticipated costs during their attendance at the College.
-(The estimated annual costs, based on 32 semester hours peryear, are approximately \$8,187: Registration, \$1,278; books and supplies, \$434; room and board, \$4,071; transportation \$1,361; and miscellaneous and personal, \$1,043.) - Applicants from foreign countries must certify that they intend to attend the College on a full-time basis and that no employment (on or off-campus) is expected to be required for them to meet expenses. - 7.
-Each applicant from a foreign country must document sponsorship by a U.S. citizen permanently residing in the College District.
+(The estimated annual costs, based on 32 semester hours per year, are approximately \$5,200: Tuition, and fees, \$1,250; books and supplies, \$250; room and board, \$3,250; clothing, \$200; and miscellaneous, \$250.) - Applicants from foreign countries must certify that they intend to attend the College on a full-time basis and that no employment (on or off-campus) is expected to be required for them to meet expenses. - 7.
+Each applicant from a foreign country must document sponsorship by a U.S. citizen residing in the College District.
 The sponsor must provide a letter certifying the extent of responsibility he/she will assume for the applicant, including arrangements for housing and a recognized hospitalization insurance program. - Each applicant from a foreign country must, in cooperation with his/her sponsor, arrange for housing and show documentation of this prior to enrollment.
 (The College is not responsible for providing housing for any student.) - Applicants from foreign countries must be in good physical and mental health as certified by a licensed physician and validated by an Office of the U.S. Consulate.
-Immunizations must be current and properly recorded, and an X-ray report submitted which indicates that the applicant is free from communicable disease. - Applicants from foreign countries must be familiar with applicable regulations of the U.S. Immigration and Naturalization Service and must assume responsibility for complying with these regulations. - Applicants from foreign countries admitted to the U.S. on student visas are classified as non-Florida residents and may not be reclassified during their enrollment at the College while in an F-1 (foreign student) status.
+Immunizations must be current and properly recorded, and an X-ray report submitted which indicates that the applicant is free from communicable disease. - Applicants from foreign countries must be familiar with applicable regulations of the U.S. Immigration and Naturalization Service and must assume responsibility for complying with these regulations. - 11.
+Applicants from foreign countries admitted to the U.S. on student visas are classified as non-Florida residents and may not be reclassified during their enrollment at the College while in an F-1 (foreign student) status.